Installing SQLite package

 );

 The all method of the Database instance of SQLite package is used in order to fetch all query result.
-The callback function will be called with two arguments:
+The callback function will be called with two arguments: an eventual error and an array of results

 [